FrankHouweling/AzureDevOpsClient/docs/TokenAdmin/docs/Api/RevocationRulesApi.md

 require_once(__DIR__ . '/vendor/autoload.php');

 // Configure OAuth2 access token for authorization: oauth2
-$config = AzureDevOpsClient\TokenAdmin\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');
+$config = FrankHouweling\AzureDevOpsClient\TokenAdmin\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

-$apiInstance = new AzureDevOpsClient\TokenAdmin\Api\RevocationRulesApi(
+$apiInstance = new FrankHouweling\AzureDevOpsClient\TokenAdmin\Api\RevocationRulesApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
     $config
 );
 $organization = "organization_example"; // string | The name of the Azure DevOps organization.
-$body = new \AzureDevOpsClient\TokenAdmin\AzureDevOpsClient\TokenAdmin\Model\TokenAdminRevocationRule(); // \AzureDevOpsClient\TokenAdmin\AzureDevOpsClient\TokenAdmin\Model\TokenAdminRevocationRule | The revocation rule to create.
+$body = new \FrankHouweling\AzureDevOpsClient\TokenAdmin\Model\TokenAdminRevocationRule(); // \FrankHouweling\AzureDevOpsClient\TokenAdmin\Model\TokenAdminRevocationRule | The revocation rule to create.
 The rule must specify a space-separated list of scopes, after which preexisting OAuth authorizations that match that any of the scopes will be rejected.
 For a list of all OAuth scopes supported by VSTS, see: https://docs.microsoft.com/en-us/vsts/integrate/get-started/authentication/oauth?view=vsts#scopes The rule may also specify the time before which to revoke tokens.
 $apiVersion = "apiVersion_example"; // string | Version of the API to use.
 This should be set to '6.0-preview.1' to use this version of the api.

 try {